drunktankpink/ways-of-working/docs/index.md

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).
 Please see below for useful commands

+In addition, this website makes use of the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 ### Commands

 * `mkdocs new [dir-name]` - Create a new project.